samueldjones24/pm2.5-checker/README.md

 # PM 2.5 Checker

+*Note*: I built this as part of the tech test for Victorian Plumbing.

 An app that displays the PM2.5 measurements for a specified city.

 ### Data